A7 (Croatia)

-Two new sections of the A7 motorway are currently under construction, extending the route eastward into vicinity of Kraljevica, Crikvenica, and Krk Bridge.
-The two sections are scheduled to be completed by 2012.
-Current long-term plans for developing the A7 motorway define its ultimate southern terminus in Žuta Lokva at the interchange of the A1 motorway.
-This section is no longer part of any short-term plans, as no funding until 2012 is currently scheduled for the section.
-Further long-term plans specify an outer Rijeka bypass and a new interchange with the A8 expressway.

 Route description

 The A7 motorway is an important north–south motorway in western Croatia, connecting the nation's largest port and the city of Rijeka to the Slovenian road network at the Rupa border crossing.
 The A7 motorway currently connects to the rest of the Croatian motorway network via the A6 motorway in Orehovica interchange.
 The motorway is a part of International E-road network routes E65 and E61.
 The sections south of Orehovica interchange are a part of the E65, while the remaining sections are a part of the E61.

 The motorway is of major importance to Croatia in terms of its development of the economy of Croatia, most notably in tourism, as it represents the shortest and the most convenient route between Trieste, Italy or Ljubljana, Slovenia and the Adriatic Sea.
 This particularly applies to tourist resorts in the Kvarner Gulf area and to the Port of Rijeka, but it is also true for resorts in Istria, served via the A8 expressway.
 The genuine importance of the motorway as a transit route will be demonstrated upon completion of the A7 route to Žuta Lokva interchange of the A1 motorway and proposed expansion of the Port of Rijeka and Rijeka transport node.
 The former is planned as a part of completion of the Adriatic–Ionian motorway, while the latter is planned to encompass the growth of the Port of Rijeka's cargo handling capacity, improved railroad links and a new Rijeka bypass motorway linking the A7, via a number of new interchanges, to the A6 and A8 motorways.
 The project is, among other goals, aiming to increase traffic along the Croatian part of Pan-European corridor Vb, which connects to the A7 near Rijeka.